City Guides

 • Break In Your Shoes Early: Even comfortable shoes can take a little while to get broken in.
 That’s why I recommend wearing your shoes for a few weeks before your trip so you know they won’t give you blisters or foot pain.

-• Two Pairs Max (For Light Travel): If you’re traveling light you’ll really want to limit yourself to two (or even one) pair of shoes.
-Woman tend to opt for a pair of sneakers and a pair of flats or sandals that are comfortable but also a little “nicer” looking.
+• Two Pairs Max (For Light Travel): If you’re traveling light you’ll want to limit yourself to two (or even one) pair of shoes.
+Women tend to opt for a pair of sneakers and a pair of flats or sandals that are comfortable but also a little “nicer” looking.
 Men should bring a pair of leather sneakers that walk that line between stylish and comfortable.

 • For Winter Travel: I recommend a lightweight pair of waterproof boots for poor weather (snow, rain, cold, etc.) and sneakers for the nicer days.
 Luckily, boots can often be dressed up a bit they still look nice enough at restaurants, etc. Check out our guides for the Best Waterproof Boots for Men and Best Waterproof Boots for Women for some fashionable and functional options.